 I’m not exactly a big reader myself but I do enjoy relaxing with a book when I have time to myself.
-Honestly, I can get bored pretty quickly when I start reading a book.
+Honestly, I can get bored pretty quickly when I start to read a book.
 It has to entice me from the first chapter otherwise I won’t stick with it.
 However, when I do start a book that I love, I can’t put it down and normally finish it within a day or two.

 Anyway, I thought I’d start off with a post about how to start reading if you aren’t a big reader.
 I’ve put together a little list of a few ways you could start to get into reading if you want to but just can’t find a way to do it!